Riley-McClellan-ds/NHANES-blood-health-prediction/README.md

 # Data Cleaning

-The sheer number of files included in this data set is so high that I have not counted the files.
-The initial number of participants included was 8366 for which there were 405 columns representing potential features.
-AS you can see above there are a lot of missing data points.
+The initial number of participants included was 8366 for which there were 800 columns representing potential features with additional columns remaining in other files.
+As you can see above there are a lot of missing data points.
 Each of these features had specific protocols for its recording and storage.
 Some columns were only partial descriptions of relevant information and required one or more columns to elucidate the data.
 Not every column was applicable to the entire participant group which is one of the challenges the model faces.

 The limitation of this study hitherto has been the difficulty in understanding how to manipulate such a complex data set.
-After EDA and further research and studying of the data the initial number of columns was ultimately reduced to 32 features.
+After EDA viz, further research, and studying of the data the initial number of columns was ultimately reduced to 17 features.
 These features were chosen using a combination of experimentation, research, and the analysts prior knowledge/conjecture.
 The objectiveness of the feature decision is flawed but were executed as such because of the large number of NaNs and complex recording systems.
 For some of these a NaN simply means the category does not apply to the participant, for others an imputed value might be possible.
 For others still the data is categorical and tied to detailed descriptions of the implications of that code which are not easily interpret able by computer.

 In the end the largest culling of participants was those under the age of 19 which the study had an identifier for.
 Children have a slew of biological differences that would only serve to confuse a model attempting to predict an outcome.
 On average children complete puberty at the age of 16 which represents a settling of those hormones however this is not precise and so for the initial study the later age of 19 was chosen.